16th Marine Regiment (United States)

 The 16th Marine Regiment was a composite engineer regiment of the United States Marine Corps subordinate to the 5th Marine Division.
-While its subordinate battalions went to the Pacific Theater as part of the 5th Marine Division, the Regimental headquarters was disbanded while still in the United States.
+While its subordinate battalions went to the Battle of Iwo Jima as part of the 5th Marine Division, the Regimental headquarters was disbanded while still in the United States.

 Subordinate units

 The regiment comprised two battalions and a headquarters and service company: